GowerCampbell/GowerCampbell/README.md

 ---

-# 🛠 Workspace Repository Structure

-Welcome to my **Workspace**—a central hub where I showcase my ongoing learning, projects, code contributions, and everything that contributes to my technical development.

-## Technical Skills Showcase
-Here, I highlight my key projects and open-source contributions to demonstrate the skills I’m developing.

-- **Mini-Projects**: A collection of small-scale projects that show my problem-solving abilities and coding techniques.
-  - *Data-Analysis-Script/*: A set of scripts and notebooks focused on data manipulation and visualization.
-  - *React-Component-Library/*: A library of reusable React components.
-[Explore here](Mini-Projects/React-Component-Library/INDEX.md)

-- **Open-Source Contributions**: A guide to my open-source contributions, including valuable resources for contributing to projects.
-[View here](Open-Source-Contributions/Open-Source-Contributions/Open-Source-Guide.md)
-- **Code-Snippets**: A collection of useful code snippets for fast reference and reuse.
-[Access here](Code-Snippets/My-Code-Snippet.md)

 ## 📚 Learning Journey
 This section documents my structured learning path, covering everything from the fundamentals of Python to cloud computing and containerization.